jacobp100/technicalc-calculator/README.md

 To test, build in watch mode (`yarn start`), and in another terminal tab, `yarn test`.
 Testing is mostly fuzz testing against math-js and the native math library, and the tests can take minutes to complete.

+If you want to run a quicker test suite, run `SAMPLE=20 yarn test`.

 Collecting coverage is very useful to check which branches are called - especially the HTML outputs.
 However, as the JS files are compiled, an actual metric is not too useful.
 To get coverage, run `yarn test --coverage`, and check the `/coverage` folder.